 So the Odalisque was very much on my mind as I perused a Nigerian marketplace on my final day in Africa, where I found not only some jewelry befitting the theme, but a bolt of exquisite fabric as well.
 Add to that an Egyptian lamp I picked up in Cairo a few years ago, a lapis blue scarf woven with gold thread, also from Cairo, and a hand-made goatskin pillow (a gift from one of the Nigerian Chiefs we met there) and all the makings of a photo shoot were in place.
 All that was needed was the Odalisque.
-My model, though not dark and exotic, was instead tall, statuesque, and European - by every measure a striking subject.
-A fellow lover of both art and beauty, she understood the delicate balance between grace and sensuality that the masters of the genre held in tension.
+My model, a fellow lover of both art and beauty, understood the delicate balance between grace and sensuality that the masters of the genre held in tension.

 For those wishing to deconstruct the photographs, I will reveal that three strobes were used, along with the Egyptian lamp, which posed a particular challenge in the exposure department.
 My intention was to re-create the lighting reminiscent of Titian’s Danae - the face in half-shadow, with reflections bouncing, amber tones, deep shadows, warmth and comfort in abundance.
 Only a few blue highlights in her scarf and in the floor stones served to complement the warm tones and round out the palette